Don’t Sleep On These Bangers!

 Bleachers – Everybody Lost Somebody

-If you missed out on Bleachers’ Gone Now – one of this year’s great pop releases – then make up for it by listening to this track from the LP.
+If you missed out on Bleachers’ Gone Now – one of last year’s great pop releases – then make up for it by listening to this track from the LP.
 It effortlessly marries catchy pop with complex emotions that are at the heart of every Bleachers track.
 The theme of unchecked emotional baggage is present here more blatantly than ever accompanied by an infectious feel-good horn section.
 Great for when you’re sad-running and need to get out of the funk.

 Hurray For The Riff Raff – Living In The City

 Hurray For The Riff Raff front-woman Alynda Segarra takes on a daunting task in her Lou Reed-inspired track – encapsulating the feeling of a busy city and all its drama in one song.
 She mostly succeeds in this with the help of jangly, summery electric riffs and a vocal performance that has a spoken-word quality to it.
 When she sings “Living In the City/Oh it’s hard/It’s hard/It’s hard” the feeling resonates in a deep, emotional way.
-Easily, one of the best tracks of this year.
+Easily, one of the best tracks of last year.

 Danny L Harle – 1UL

-HUGE DANNY has come a long way from his breakout track “In My Dreams” and his new EP 1UL is proof of that.
-His trademark playfulness has become more magnified and ambitious with each release and it shows on this track.
+HUGE DANNY has come a long way from his breakout track “In My Dreams” and his EP 1UL is proof of that.
+His trademark playfulness became more magnified and ambitious with each release and it shows on this track.
 This is Danny turned to 11.
 At times it sounds like the ATB track “All Around The Word”, which is probably a deliberate homage bundled in a cheeky aside.

 Feist – Century